EntropyKN/Ecore-2.1/README.md

 # Ecore-2.1
-2D Serius Game Editor and Player whith moodle LTI interface
+2D Serious Game Editor and Player with moodle LTI interface

 #### INSTALLATION:
 - import the mysql DB using the file else.sql